naveengovindasamy/simple-python-projects/README.md

 #simple calculator code

-in this program options will be given to the user,(which operation to perform)
+in this program choices will be given to the user,(which operation to perform)